 During the year, the Company negotiated with the EBRD to fully retire the Convertible Loan and accrued interest of \$33.0 million.
 The Company agreed to make a final payment of \$16.5 million and issue the EBRD 112,925,402 ordinary shares.
 The shares issued to the EBRD were valued at the closing price on the repayment date, £0.024, for a total value of \$3.7 million.
 Management deemed the closing price on the repayment date to be the fair value of the shares, as this provided ample time for the market to price in the transaction.
 The Company incurred \$0.2 million of legal fees to complete the transaction.
-These fees were capitalised towards the loan and subsequently reduced the gain on extinguishment upon retirement of the loan.
+These fees have been offset against the gain on extinguishment of the loan.
 At the time of repayment, the net debt included unamortised debt modification/refinancing fees, amounting to \$0.8 million.
 In total, the gain on extinguishment realised by the Company was \$12.0 million.